Vrijthof: Museums

-The Treasury of the Basilica of Saint Servatius is housed in an 11th-century chapel that overlooks Vrijthof square.
-The museum of religious art can only be accessed from the church's main entrance at Keizer Karelplein.
+The Treasury of the Basilica of Saint Servatius is housed in an 11th-century chapel that overlooks Vrijthof Square.
+The Museum of Religious Art can only be accessed from the church's main entrance at Keizer Karelplein.

 The Museum aan het Vrijthof is a small museum housed in the Spanish Government Building.
 It has a few period rooms and shows work from local artists, mainly of the 20th century.

 Public art

 The perron was the symbol of towns in the Prince-Bishopric of Liège.
 The original column was demolished by the French in 1795.
-The current perron at the north-east corner of the square is a modern design of the 1950s by Jean Sondeyker and Jean Huysmans.
+The perron at the north-east corner of the square is a modern design of the 1950s by Jean Sondeyker and Jean Huysmans.
 Elsewhere in the square is a memorial plaque of the Old Hickory Division of the US Army, commemorating the Liberation of Maastricht in September 1944.
 Other public art works include a fountain named "Hawt uuch vas", designed by Frans Gast, and a group of statues called "'t Zaat Herremenieke" by Han van Wetering.